 This course is aimed to provide a fundamental understanding of web site creation.
 HTML is the language used for designing most basic web pages.
 Syllabus includes basic and advanced features of HTML which includes images, links, tables, frames and forms etc. It also gives an overview of XML.

-Module I: Introduction to HTML programming and from designing
+Module I: Introduction to Web Programming